A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: An Introduction to Controllable Text Generation and Pre-trained Language Models

 \subsection{Controllable Text Generation}

 Controllable text generation (CTG) refers to the task of generating text according to the given controlled element~\cite{survey_ctg}.
 As shown in Figure ~\ref{fig:ipo_ctg}, a typical CTG system consists of three components: the controlled element, including a controlled condition (e.g., a positive sentiment) and a source text (which can be vacant or just a text prompt in some applications) as input (I); the generative model (e.g., a PLM-based model) as the process (P), and the generated text satisfying the input control condition, as output (O).
 Take sentiment control as an example.
-If we want to generate a sentence with positive emotion, then the condition "positive sentiment" and corresponding prompt "I am always" are taken as the control element and input to a PLM-based generative model.
-The output sentence's sentiment disposition would be what we want, such as "I am always happy to see you".
+If we want to generate a sentence with a positive emotion, then the condition ``positive sentiment'' and corresponding prompt ``I am always'' are taken as the control element and input to a PLM-based generative model.
+The output sentence's sentiment disposition would satisfy the controlled element, such as ``I am always happy to see you''.

 Depending on different applications, the attributes of control conditions can be in different forms and connotations.
-They could range from text attribution (such as sentiment, topic, and keywords); author style and speaker identity of the person writing the text (such as gender and age); text genre and formats (such as poems, couplets); ordering of events (such as storylines); to structured data description (such as table-to-text and Knowledge Graph(KG)-to-text generation).
+They could range from text attribution (such as sentiment, topic, and keywords); author style and speaker identity of the person writing the text (such as gender and age); text genre and formats (such as poems, couplets); ordering of events (such as storylines); to structured data description (such as table-to-text and Knowledge Graph (KG)-to-text generation).
 All the above task types can be formalized mathematically in a unified form as follows.

 Given a vocabulary $\mathscr{V}$, the goal of CTG is to generate a target text $Y = \{y_1, y_2, \dots, y_n \} $, where $y_n \in \mathscr{V}$, with respect to a control element denoted as $C$.
 Then CTG can be formally described as: